 The PTAC team and our colleagues from the IMF Suva Resident Representative office spent most of the year in temporary office facilities while our home for most of the past 25 years on the seventh floor of the Reserve Bank of Fiji building was renovated.
-We return to an updated and refreshed work environment in April 2019
+We returned to an updated and refreshed work environment in late April 2019.

 You will notice significant changes in this report from the past as we adopt a style recently piloted by the IMF Central Africa CD center that is now being rolled out across all centers including PFTAC.
-This report is a draft version issued in advance of the March 2019 Steering Committee and is based on projected results and resource utilization through the end of April 2019.
-Minor changes and adjustments will inevitably eventuate and will be accordingly reflected in a final version that is expected to be issued electronically by late May and a little later in hardcopy.
+This is a final version of the report incorporating changes and adjustments to an earlier draft version issued in advance of the March 2019 Steering Committee reflecting actual results and resource utilization through the end of April 2019.